deadzg/knowledge-share/Java-Ecosystem/Spring/spring-basics.md

 obj1:inst2 has obj2:inst1
 obj1:inst3 has obj2:inst1

 - **Prototype**: Scopes a single bean definition to any number of object instances.
 Used for stateful beans.
 Spring doesnot manage full lifecycle of the prototype bean.
-It's the responsiblity of the client the destroy the beans. obj1 has obj2 obj1:inst1 has obj2:inst1 obj1:inst2 has obj2:inst2
+It's the responsiblity of the client to destroy the beans. obj1 has obj2 obj1:inst1 has obj2:inst1 obj1:inst2 has obj2:inst2